 Cayenne Pepper Nutritional Value

-The values below shows the nutritional value of one tablespoon of cayenne pepper:
+The values below show the nutritional value of one tablespoon of cayenne pepper:

 - Calories: 17